entropyxyz/entropy-docs/docs/basics/quickstart.md

 ## 2. Create an account

 You need funds to interact with the Entropy network.
-Funds are stored in an account, and a wallet is where you can store multiple accounts.
+Your funds are stored in an account.
+You can have multiple accounts.

 1. Start the CLI by running `yarn start` within your local copy of the `entropyxyz/cli` repository.
-1. Select **Wallet**.
+1. Select **Manage Accounts**.
 1. Select **New**.
 1. Type `n` and press `ENTER` when asked _Would you like to import a key?_: